Jen-Pearson/DeependAncestry/README.md

 * Pager could be hidden if only one page of results found
 * PagedList component used for paging was problematic so a quick and dirty approach due to time constraints was used for passing back relevant model data
 * UI Could be cleaned up to better make use of partials.
 Result listing was a start on this effort
-* UI could definitely be cleaned up to make it look nicer
+* UI could definitely be cleaned up to make it look nicer & default action of page could be linked to search button
 * Route handling would be cleaned up for a real site - but default page will load basic search, with the option to navigate to advanced search page